onecontext/onecontext-nextjs-webapp/README.md

 If you do _not_ have these set up already, please do so first!
 You can do the above either via [Python](https://github.com/onecontext/onecontext-python), [TypeScript](https://github.com/onecontext/onecontext-typescript), or the [Command Line Tool](https://github.com/onecontext/onecontext-cli)

+If this is _your first time_ ever coming across OneContext, and none of these words make sense to you, please check out our [docs](https://docs.onecontext.ai) for a complete overview of the platform and how to use it.

+If anything is still unclear, [reach out!](mailto:hello@onecontext.ai)

 ## How the app works

 The app, in a nutshell, is 4 things.